Winston-Lin/dziganto.github.io/_posts/2017-6-2-Faster-Python-Tips-And-Tricks.md

 * Using enumerate() is more beautiful but not faster for looping over a collection and indices
 * Mind your Python version when looping over two collections - use itertools for Python 2
 * Use built-in functions whenever possible
-* How you append strings may matter at scale but my experiment was not conclusive
+* How you append strings may matter at scale but my experiment was inconclusive
 * Forget list expressions at scale; rock generator expressions instead
 * Dots may give you marginal performance gains but may not be worth the effort
 * When Python 3 is better than Python 2, it is MUCH better